pfheatwole/thesis/meta/writing_guidelines.rst

-   Also important is to remember: **Content that may have been necessary in an old draft may no longer be serving a purpose in the edited text.** It might be good to sequester these sections elsewhere until you can verify if they're truly valuable.
+   Also important is to remember: **Content that may have been necessary in an old draft may no longer be serving a purpose in the edited text.** It might be good to sequester these sections elsewhere until you can determine their value.

 2. Clarity